Pinamar Partido: Cariló, Pinamar, and Valeria del Mar

 To the south of Ostende, another of Felicitas's heirs, her nephew Don Héctor Manuel Guerrero, decided in 1918 to start fixing the sand dunes of his estate called Charles to later install a nursery and plant species from different regions of the world.
 Over time these plantations, which were carried out with carts pulled by 8 horses, were transformed into a forest as rich in species as the one we know today by the name of "Cariló", a Mapuche word that means 'Green Medano'.
 In 1960 the subdivision of that forest began and then with the first constructions.

 In the last years of the 30's, architect Jorge Bunge, a visionary man, associated with Valeria Guerrero, owner of the land and Felicitas's niece, both formed a partnership and the architect Jorge Bunge created an urban design as particular as innovative, tracing the streets in the form of arabesques and curves to respect the dunes and undulations of the landscape.
 This is how the fixation of the dunes begins, the opening of streets and the first constructions such as La Hostería, the Hotel Pinamar, where the first tourists came to stay, the water tank at the Mirador de Galatea and Parque Del Tridente and the first private houses.
 On February 14, 1943, Pinamar was inaugurated as a spa and shortly after the Urbanization Master Plan presented by the architect Jorge Bunge was approved.

 In August 1949 the train arrived in Pinamar, and the road between Pinamar and Madariaga was created.
 In the mid-1940s, Valeria Guerrero decided to create her own tourist village on land that belonged to her, then the town of Valeria del Mar was founded, dunes were fixed, the area was forested with many acacias and in 1960 the first subdivision is carried out, while in 1964 the first apartment building facing the sea called "El Atlántico" is enabled.

-Finally in July 1978 the "Urban Municipality of Pinamar" was created thorugh Decree n° 9.024/78 promulgated by the Provincial Government.
+Finally in July 1978 the "Urban Municipality of Pinamar" was created through Decree n° 9.024/78 promulgated by the Provincial Government.
 Therefore Pinamar became independent from General Madariaga Partido.
 Apart from Pinamar, creation of La Costa, Villa Gesell, and Monte Hermoso municipalities were included in the decret..

 Access to region were improved when the Route 11 was paved The old path remained as a graved road, and entrances to Pinamar, Cariló, and Valeria del Mar were added.
 In 1983, its name was changed to "Partido de Pinamar", being formed by the towns of Pinamar, Ostende, Valeria del Mar, and Cariló.
 In 1993, the town of Mar de Ostende was officially incorporated to Pinamar Partido.